sarves/thamizhi-morph/README.md

 In morphological analysis we have handled 220 conjugations, including the conjugations of post-positional particles, for each noun class.

 In addition we have also implemented a python script to classify nouns according to our paradigm.
-This script can befound here: XXXX
+This script can befound here: https://github.com/sarves/Tamil-Noun-Classifier

 ### Verb morphology